Yemen: Scores killed and wounded in Saudi airstrike on prison | DW | 21.01.2022

 The airstrike happened early in the morning and by midday, rescue workers were still pulling bodies out of the rubble.

-Residents in Saada told EFE that there were three airstrikes from coalition planes, but Riyadh did not confirm the attack.
+Residents in Saada told the EFE news agency that there were three airstrikes from coalition planes, but Riyadh did not confirm having a role in the attack.

 A witness told Reuters news agency that African immigrants were among the deceased.
 Despite the ongoing conflict, migrants still cross into Yemen across the Horn of Africa hoping to reach Saudi Arabia or other wealthy Gulf states.